Services / Legionella Risk Assessment

 L8 compliant.
 Booked online.

-A Legionella risk assessment is a documented survey of a building's hot and cold water systems to identify where Legionella bacteria could grow and what controls are needed to prevent it.
-It is a legal requirement under the Health and Safety at Work Act 1974 and the Approved Code of Practice L8 for any employer or person in control of premises with a water system — including standard offices.
+A Legionella risk assessment is a documented survey of a building's hot and cold water systems and any aerosol-generating equipment to identify where Legionella bacteria could grow and what controls are needed to prevent it.
+It is a legal requirement under the Health and Safety at Work Act 1974, COSHH Regulation 6, and ACoP L8 for any employer or person in control of premises with a water system — including standard offices.
+The assessment must be in writing for any business with five or more employees and reviewed at least every two years, more frequently for higher-risk systems.

-Legionella risk assessment is a legal duty for any employer or person in control of premises with a water system.
-RiskSorted assessors are members of the Legionella Control Association and produce assessments to ACoP L8 and HSG274 standards.
-Results are stored in your account with review reminders.
+Legionella risk assessment is a legal duty for any employer or person in control of premises with a water system — and that duty applies to standard offices, not just complex industrial sites.
+RiskSorted assessors are members of the Legionella Control Association (LCA) and produce assessments to ACoP L8, HSG274 Parts 1–3, and BS 8580-1:2019.
+All assessors carry minimum £2m Professional Indemnity insurance and are matched to your specific water system type — standard hot and cold water systems for office and small commercial, cooling tower and evaporative system specialists for industrial and large hospitality, healthcare-experienced assessors for care environments.
+Results are stored in your account with automatic review reminders.

 Get an instant quote How booking works